 - Requirements for Two Different Baccalaureate Degrees Awarded during the Same Semester

 - Requirements for a Second Baccalaureate Degree Awarded in a Different Semester than the First Degree

 Candidates for graduation wishing to invite international guests may need a Letter of Invitation for each international guest to support the visa application.
 Please contact us at firstname.lastname@example.org to request Letters of Invitation.

 Please include the following in your email:

 - Student Name & 917#

 Graduation At a Glance

-Information about your UWG diploma including diploma sizes, mailing procedures, Apostille/Great Seal services, and replacement diplomas.
+Information about your UWG diploma and stand-alone certificate including sizes, mailing procedures, Apostille/Great Seal services, and replacement diplomas.